agflood/scatteringmatrix/README.md

 ## Deployment

-This is enitrely a python module, so no special deployment instructions are required.
+This is enitrely a python module, so no special deployment steps are required.

 ## Contributing